Our Approach at B4RN: A Collaborative and Structured Process

-We separate our process into 4 phases: Feasibility, Development, Delivery and Infill.
+We break our process into four phases: Feasibility, Development, Delivery, and Infill.

 Phases